Earth Science covers all facets of how the earth works, from from volcanoes to the world's oceans.

 Scientist have figured out why two historic avalanches happened on the same unlikely slopes within weeks of one another.

-The Bulletin of Atomic Scientists moved the Doomsday Clock ahead 30 seconds to two minutes before midnight.
+The Bulletin of Atomic Scientists moved the Doomsday Clock to 100 seconds before midnight.
 What bumped up the time again this year?

 Scientists from The Ohio State University have drilled longest ice core from outside the poles.